+'''

-''' pkzipc -add -certificate=#mycert.p12 -keypassphrase="my passphrase" save.zip .doc hash
+pkzipc -add -certificate=#mycert.p12 -keypassphrase="my

+passphrase" save.zip .doc

 pkzipc -add -certificate=#mycert.pem -keyfile=mykey.key -

 keypassphrase="my passphrase" save.zip .doc

 '''

 The keypassphrase option specifies the passphrase used to decrypt private key information.
-This can be the passphrase used for your certificate store (UNIX only), for a PKCS#12 file (specified with the certificate option), or a key file specified with the keyfile option.
+This can be the passphrase used for your certificate store (UNIX only), for a PKCS#12 file (specified with the certificate option), an OpenPGP private key, or a key file specified with the keyfile option.